What is an eating disorder?

 Types of eating disorder

-To cope with eating disorders, first, we need to know the major types of an eating disorder and then we will see what are the possible ways of eating disorder recovery.
+To cope with eating disorders, first, we need to know the major types of eating disorders and then we will see what are the possible ways of eating disorder recovery.
 The rehabilitation process may not be as displeasing as it seems to be.
 Hopefully, after this eating disorder recovery, you can go back to the normal routine of life.

 Let’s move forward to know the most common types of eating discovery.